shanglimin-dl/robo_imitate/README.md

 >[!IMPORTANT]
 You need to have Docker installed.
 If you have an Nvidia GPU, you need to additionally follow this [guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
-Additionaly, you need to istall Isaac-Sim If you want to use simulation.
+Additionally, you need to istall Isaac-Sim If you want to use simulation.

 ### Installation
 - Download our source code: